MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/What-s-New-in-PowerShell-70.md

 - A simplified and dynamic error view and `Get-Error` cmdlet for easier investigation of errors
 - A compatibility layer that enables users to import modules in an implicit Windows PowerShell session
 - Automatic new version notifications
-- The ability to invoke to invoke DSC resources directly from PowerShell 7 (experimental)
+- The ability to invoke DSC resources directly from PowerShell 7 (experimental)

 To see a full list of features and fixes, check out our detailed [changelogs](https://github.com/PowerShell/PowerShell/releases) on GitHub.

-## Where can I Install PowerShell?
+## Where can I install PowerShell?

 PowerShell 7 currently supports the following operating systems on x64, including: